al6x/nim/ftext/readme.md

 Validates the correctness of the data, tags, links, asset paths are validated.

+Links to other docs and blocks in other docs.

-Default blocks - text, image, images, code, data
+Default blocks - text, image, images, code, data, table

 Searchable, each block exposes its content as text, tags which is then used to search.